b0n21en5/E-Commerce-Web-App/README.md

  #

-It scraps the following details from housing website:
+It scraps the following details from pararius (Housing_info) website:
 <ol><li>Title of the Houses</li>
 <li>Location of the Houses</li>
 <li>Area of the Houses</li>